MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Device-Safeguards.md

 # Device Safeguards

-Windows IoT Enterprise gives you the power as the administrator of your devices to set certain policies to protect your IoT devices.
-Whether that be against device tampering, malware infections, data loss, or preventing peripherals from gaining access to your device, Windows IoT Enterprise gives you the power to create a customized experience that safeguards against these threats.
+Windows IoT Enterprise provides you, the device administrator, certain policies to protect your IoT devices from tampering, malware infections, data loss, or preventing peripherals from gaining access to your device.
+Windows IoT Enterprise gives you the power to create a customized experience that safeguards against these threats.

 In a Windows IoT device restrictions profile, most configurable settings are deployed at the device level using device groups.